MrTheMech/Snake-Game/README.md

 ![image](https://user-images.githubusercontent.com/83970668/200563586-64e1e49e-38c9-4aa9-87fe-4d0bc615b7c6.png)

-Install Visual Studio 2017 and SFML(in C://SFML/)
+**Install Visual Studio 2017 and download the C++ Windows development tools from Tools/Get Tools and features...**

-an Quick and Easy way to setup SFML with Visual Studio 2017: https://youtu.be/lFzpkvrscs4
+open .sln File to begin editing the code!

 Use a copy of previous level and make modifications to make a new level in assets/levels location.
 Make sure to include your level.text into your assets/levels/levels.txt to make the levels included in the Game